TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

    .. attribute:: cssclass_year

-      The CSS class for the whole year's table of tables (used by :meth:`formatyear`).
+      The CSS kundi for the whole year's table of tables (used by :meth:`formatyear`).
 The default value is ``"year"``.

       .. versionadded:: 3.7